-A relatively young pen company, Delta, founded in 1982, they have produced a line of pens that are iconic in terms of the classic Italian fountain pen - the Dolcevita.
+A relatively young pen company, Delta, was founded in 1982.
+They have created a line of pens that are iconic in terms of the what one thinks of the classic Italian fountain pen - the Dolcevita.

-The Dolcevita pens are turned from solid bars of orange and black resin.
-There are various versions depending on the sizes and styles.
-There are about 60 different versions.
-The solid black cap with the rich orange marbled resin makes for a stunning pen.
+Good quality here, the pen is turned from solid bar of orange resin for the body, and black resin for the cap.
+The solid black cap with the rich orange marbled resin makes for a stunning combination of colours.